 Approximately 90% of the initial design work on an anticipated state-of-the-art tunnel under the Straits of Mackinac is complete, Enbridge reported today.

 The design work is a major step to construction of the Great Lakes Tunnel.
 Placed underneath the lakebed of the Straits, the approximately 4.5-mile long tunnel will house the Line 5 oil line.
-Enbridge explains placing the pipeline in a tunnel will reduce chances of a spill into the lakes to near zero—a win for the environment and for everyone who uses Lakes Michigan and Huron.
+Enbridge explains placing the pipeline in a tunnel and installing Oil stop valves will reduce chances of a spill into the lakes to near zero—a win for the environment and for everyone who uses the lakes.

 “The design work will be the roadmap for building this critical infrastructure,” says tunnel project manager Amber Pastoor.
 “It’s exciting that we’ve completed much of it, and we look forward to working with the design team to put the finishing touches on the plans that will help us construct this tunnel.”